roolrd/DevOps_online_Lviv_2020Q42021Q1/m5/task5.2/README.md

 #### 2. UID
 UID range, as usual - 0 to 65535.
 UID - "user identifier" on the Unix-like OS, a number that is used to identify the user on the system and to determine which system resources the user can access.
 We can define it using the 'id'-command and on the file /etc/passwd.
-q

 #### 3. GID
 It's a numeric "group identifier" on the Unix-like OS.
 We can define GID of specific group using the file /etc/group (section #3 of each line).

 #### 4. How to determine belonging of user to the specific group
-We can use "id" and "groups".
+We can use "id" and "groups" commands.
 For example:
 ```
 id -Gn <specific username>
 groups <specific username>